yarka-guru/stupid-slack-bot/README.md

 The bot can analyze images and other file types uploaded to Slack.
 When a file is shared, the bot processes the file, determines its type, and then either analyzes the image content or processes other document types accordingly.

-### Image Upscale, Edit, and Image-to-Video Conversion

-The bot uses Stability AI to upscale, edit images, and convert images to video based on specific commands.

 ### Secrets Management

 Utilizes AWS Secrets Manager to securely store and retrieve the Slack Bot Token, OpenAI API Key, and Stability API Key.